duncantl/NativeCodeAnalysis/CRAN/README.md

  1776  2158
 ```
 So 55% do and 45% don't.
+% Check again.
+New run gives 1844 versus 1962
+% 3901 elements in src/ and 95 have no C/C++ files.

 We won't consider all package dependencies, but we will look at one-step dependencies we can